ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

 On a first step I could try with a single training task.
 Then I could move to use all the training tasks.
 I would measure the improvement on the training and the evaluation dataset.
 Finally if the technique is helpful, I would move to using the synthetic dataset in a following iteration.

+An additional motivation is that I have found that I would be able to make 512 predictions at maximum for task on the Kaggle submission.
+That would solve just 22% of the ARC-AGI-1 evaluation tasks.
+I need a model with a higher pass rate.
+RL is the way to get that.

 ## Development